 A new textbook dedicated to PEEK Biomaterials, edited by Dr. Steve Kurtz, has been published as part of the Plastics Design Library by Elsevier Inc. This Handbook brings together experts in many different facets related to PEEK clinical performance as well as in the areas of materials science, tribology, and biology to provide a complete reference for specialists in the field of plastics, biomaterials, medical device design and surgical applications.
 This book can be ordered at Amazon.

-The Implant Research Center of Drexel University and Exponent, Inc., are pleased to announce a one month extension of the deadline for abstracts for the 3rd International PEEK Meeting which will be convened at The Cosmos Club, Washington, DC, USA on April 27 and 28, 2017.
+The Implant Research Center of Drexel University and Exponent, Inc., are pleased to announce a one month extension of the deadline for abstracts for the 3rd International PEEK Meeting, which will be convened at The Cosmos Club, Washington, DC, USA on April 27 and 28, 2017.
 The purpose of the conference is to bring together engineers, scientists, regulators, and clinicians from academia, industry, and government agencies for the presentation of leading edge research on advancements in medical grade polyaryletherketone (PAEK) polymer technology and clinical applications.
 Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs are welcome at this conference, the majority of submissions are anticipated to be related to implantable PEEK and its composites.
-Click here for more information on the abstract template and submission to the PEEK Meeting.
+Click here for more information on the abstract template and the extended submission deadline for the PEEK Meeting.

 At the May 2016 ASTM meeting in San Antonio, TX, the task force announced the publication of the updated trace levels of heavy metals in medical grade PEEK in ASTM F2026 -16 (Standard Specification for Polyetheretherketone (PEEK) Polymers for Surgical Implant Applications).
 The task force discussed and approved a new work item to characterize consolidation defects and extranous matter, which will be discussed at future meetings.
 The next task force meeting will convene with the rest of F04 on Wed, November 16, 2016, in Orlando, FL.